When you jump in the ocean in temperate areas you may notice large schools of only a few kinds of fish.

 specialization, combined with the type and quantity of food available, appears

-to influence which species and how many individuals of each are
+to influence which species and how many individuals of each are found at a

 specific location.”